sockjs/sockjs-node/README.md

 authorization in this scenario will result in granting full access to SockJS communication with your website from any website.
 This is a classic CSRF attack.

+Basically - cookies are not suited for SockJS model.
+If you want to authorize a session - provide a unique token on a page, send it as a first thing over SockJS connection and validate it on the server side.
+In essence, this is how cookies work.